mariiapopova/FOG-network/README.md

 "# FOG-network"
-Can better optimize switching to PD.
+Can better optimize switching to PD?
 Check frequencies and implementation of striatum and SNr.
-Add striatal-SNr synapses.
+Add SNr synapses.